 - Gums that have pulled away from your teeth

 People with diabetes are more likely to get gum disease.
 Many medications can affect your gums.
-Any medications that reduce saliva can make tooth decay more likely.
-Poor oral hygiene, smoking, and your genetics can be a cause of an increased chance of developing gum disease.
+Any medications that reduce saliva can make gum disease more likely.
+Poor oral hygiene and smoking can be a cause of an increased chance of developing gum disease.

 How can you prevent or reverse gum disease?

-Brush your teeth at least twice a day, floss and water floss.
+Brush your teeth at least twice a day, and water floss with our system.
 Adding Xylitol to your water flossing routine will help minimize the Streptococcus Bacteria.
 See your dentist on a regular basis.
 All of these things will help reduce your bacterial levels, keep your breath fresh and save your smile.